WeAreWizards/blog/content/articles/tera-template-engine.md

 Since I am quite busy with our first product [Proppy](https://proppy.io/), I won't have a huge amount of time so any help is welcome.

 To finish on a "Rust for web" note, the last main thing I would miss to try it for real is a validation crate that would work [like this gist](https://gist.github.com/Keats/32d26f699dcc13ebd41b).
-We use [marshmallow](https://marshmallow.readthedocs.org/en/latest/) in proppy and it makes working with API a breeze.
+We use [marshmallow](https://marshmallow.readthedocs.org/en/latest/) in proppy and it makes validation API data a breeze.
 Unfortunately, with compiler plugins being still unstable, I don't think I will start working on that.
 There is a RFC for stabilization though: [Procedural macros](https://github.com/rust-lang/rfcs/pull/1566).